zeroturnaround/maven-jrebel-plugin/README.md

 </plugin>
 ```

-To manually execute the goal, run 'mvn jrebel:generate' and rebel.xml will be generated to the tartget directory.
+To manually execute the goal, run 'mvn jrebel:generate' and rebel.xml will be generated to the target directory.